tw-mosip/inji-openid4vp/README.md

 | Authorization Response type                                | `vp_token`                                                                                                                                                                                                                                                                                                                                                         |

 ## Specifications supported
-- The implementation follows OpenID for Verifiable Presentations - draft 23.
-[Specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-23.html).
+- The implementation follows OpenID for Verifiable Presentations - [draft 21](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html) and [draft 23](https://openid.net/specs/openid-4-verifiable-presentations-1_0-23.html) specification.
 - Below are the fields we expect in the authorization request based on the client id scheme,
     - Client_id_scheme is **_pre-registered_**
         * client_id